turbot/guardrails-docs/docs/getting-started/getting-started-aws/observe-aws-activity/index.md

 - Console access to an AWS account and the ability to create and modify S3 buckets.

 > [!NOTE]
-> We will be using the bucket name `bucket-example-01`, in this guide.
+> We will use the bucket name `bucket-example-01` in this guide.
 Bucket names in AWS must be globally unique, so please change the default name for your testing.

 ## Step 1: Create an S3 bucket

-After logging into the AWS console, navigate to S3 and select the Create Bucket button.
+After logging into the AWS console, navigate to S3 and select the **Create Bucket** button.

 <p><img alt="create-bucket-1" src="/images/docs/guardrails/getting-started/getting-started-aws/observe-aws-activity/create-bucket-1.png"/></p>